raminguyen/Custom-Instruction-GPT-4/Automate Resume and Cover Letter.md

 # Resume and Cover Letter

-*Introduction*
+## Introduction

 The purpose of my chatbots is to utilize users' real working experience and cross-reference it with job description keywords to automatically generate tailored resumes, professional summaries, key highlights, and cover letters that are optimized for searchability through applicant tracking systems.

-## What you need to run this chatbot is your summary of your experiences, and your favorite job description
+## To run my chatbots, you would need a summary of your experiences and your favorite job description.

 *Below is my workflow for my three separate chatbots using the GPT-4 model:*